Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_contract.md

 }
 ```

-Now we written a smart contract that allows the number to be stored and updated
+Now we written a smart contract that allows the number to be stored and updated on the blockchain

 ## Hardhat